 You Fell in Love With ’em, Now Where Ya Gonna Plant ’em?

-When you buy a plant it is nice to have some idea of where you might want it to go in your garden.
+When you buy a plant it is helpful to have some idea of where you might want it to go in your garden.

 This is especially true if you are buying a plant that will get big, like a camellia.